Successful change requires good communication

 Change requires trust and collaboration

-For change communicators to fulfil their role, they must not only be close to the employees but also be able to address uncomfortable feedback from the workforce directly.
+For change communicators to fulfil their role, they must not only be close to the staff but also be able to address uncomfortable feedback from the workforce directly.
 Otherwise, the project quickly runs the risk of losing its credibility.
 To do this, they need, on the one hand, a close line of communication with change project management and senior management.
 They also need reliable and trusting links to the other key drivers of change: corporate communications, organisational development, the HR department and the works council.

 Your contact person